-True self-esteem is self-esteem that is built on the individual’s actual worth.
+Building high self-esteem is great.
+But it can be unproductive if the basis on which high self-esteem is built is faulty.
+True or authentic self-esteem is self-esteem that is built on the individual’s actual worth.

-Different people have different factors to consider to determine if they are truly worthy or not.
-So whenever those factors are present they have high self-esteem, and whenever they are absent, they see themselves as less worthy.
+Different people have different measures to determine what they are worthy of and how they measure up to others in life.
+Whenever those factors are present, they have high self-esteem and whenever they are absent, they see themselves as less worthy.

-One of the problems with this is that Society will continue to change and what seems valuable currently will no longer be valuable in the future.
+One of the problems with this is that society will continue to change and metrics of measurement that seem valuable today will no longer be valuable tomorrow— literally tomorrow.
 It is fine to understand that things become less valuable as situations change but that cannot apply to humans.

 Humans have an eternal nature, they have an existence that transcends the physical things around them.
 It is therefore inappropriate to measure the worth of a man by the things man created.

 The idea of money, currencies, career success, and so on, were all conceived by humans and so they remain lesser in hierarchy to humans and can never be the determinants of the worth of humans